Hastings High School (New York)

 Hastings High School (HHS) is a comprehensive public high school and the only high school of the Hastings-on-Hudson Union Free School District in Westchester County, New York.
-The principal is Louis Adipietro.
+The principal is Andrew Clayman.

 History

 The class of 1908 was the first graduating class of Hastings High School.
-In 1949, the school adopted the coat of arms of Hastings, England.

 Rankings

-Hastings High School was ranked 162nd on Newsweek's ranking of the top US high schools.
+In 2015, Hastings High School was ranked 162nd on Newsweek's ranking of the top US high schools.

 Awards

 Hastings High School was a recipient of the U.S. Department of Education's National Blue Ribbon Award for excellence for 2001–2002 and for 2016–2017.

 Theater

 Hastings High School received a $10,000 grant from a division of the National Broadcasting Corporation to put on a production of Hairspray.

 Theater Arts was offered in 2019.

 Music

 Courses in music theory (both AP-level and non-AP level), choir, and recording technology were offered at Hastings High School in 2019.

-Extracurricular offerings include a band, jazz band, choir, "madrigal" advanced choir, steel pan ensemble, and orchestra.

 Athletics

 Hastings is a member of the New York State Public High School Athletic Association.
 The Hastings Athletics Department has been recognized by the Journal News as recipients of the NHSCSA Sportsmen Medallion for their outstanding efforts in both Crowd Attendance and Spirit.
 The Student Section, also known as the "Cochran Crazies," has been awarded the TFS Scholar Creative Minds Award recognized by the Section 1 Athletic Committee in 2006.

-Hastings High School's curling team won both the County and Section titles during the '05 and '06 Campaigns.

-Hastings 2015 Boys Varsity Soccer team made a New York State Final Four run after winning both the league and the section.

-Hastings 2016 Boys Varsity Soccer returned to the Final Four and the team won the New York State Class B Championship after winning their league, section, and region.
-This was Hastings' first state championship win in any sport.